andrey-leshenko/WaTracker/README.md

 Open `chrome://extensions/`, enable the "Developer mode" checkbox at the top of the page, press "Load unpacked extension..." and select the folder with this app.
+Now you can open WaTracker just like a regular program.
+(If you're on Windows, search for it in the Start Menu)

 ## How It Came to Be